tyson-swetnam/porder/README.md

 #### Option 1:
 Starting from porder v0.4.5 onwards:

 Simply run ```porder -h``` after installation.
 This should go fetch the extra libraries you need and install them.
-Once installationa is complete, the porder help page will show up.
-This should save you from the few setps below.
+Once installation is complete, the porder help page will show up.
+This should save you from the few steps below.

 #### Option 2:
 If this does not work or you get an unexpected error try the following commands.
 You can also use these commands if you simply want to update these libraries.